 Portugal is an affordable country compared to many other European destinations, and most Brits who relocate there find that their money goes a lot further, though this will depend on lifestyle.
 If you wish to fully immerse yourself in the culture and live like a local, you can do so inexpensively.
 Locals tend to purchase fresh groceries from the market and drink the cheap (but delicious) local wine.

 As for eating out, a main meal in an affordable restaurant will typically cost around €7 in Lisbon, €6 in Porto and €5 in Braga.
 A coffee at a café in a city centre will typically range from between 85 cents to €1.50, depending on the region – still a lot cheaper than any coffee here in the UK!

 To access state services, such as healthcare and education, residents must pay for social security, which is based on your earnings.

 Public transport is significantly cheaper in Portugal than in the UK, with a one-way bus, tram or metro ticket starting at just €1.50.
 Many Brits who move there decide to purchase their own car, which can, unfortunately, prove rather costly, as petrol and car prices are generally more expensive in Portugal.

-Housing rental and buying costs are low in Portugal, but this will of course vary, depending on location.
+When moving from the UK to Portugal, you will find housing rental and buying costs are low in Portugal, but this will of course vary, depending on location.
 Housing in the Algarve is generally on the pricier side, as are apartments in the centre of cities like Lisbon and Porto.
 However, all areas are significantly cheaper when compared with London or other popular UK cities, like Brighton.